offsoc/C2LinuxImplant/README.md

 make -j4
 ```

-Project can be build with the C2Core package
+Project can also be build with the C2Core package:

 ```
 # download last linux package